Use of NexoBrid for Treatment of Acute Deep Partial and Full Thickness Burn Injuries (NEXT)

 15. Pre-existing diseases which interfere with circulation (severe peripheral vascular disease, severe circulatory edema and/or lymphedema, regional lymph nodes dissection, significant varicose veins),

-16. Any conditions that would preclude safe treatment or adding further risk to the basic acute burn trauma (such as severe immuno-compromising diseases, life threatening trauma, severe pre-existing coagulation disorder, severe cardiovascular disorder, significant pulmonary disorder, significant liver disorder including post alcoholic abuse impaired function or neoplastic disease, blast injury),
+16. Any conditions that would preclude safe treatment or adding further risk to the basic acute burn trauma (such as a positive COVID test, severe immuno-compromising diseases, life threatening trauma, severe pre-existing coagulation disorder, severe cardiovascular disorder, significant pulmonary disorder, significant liver disorder including post alcoholic abuse impaired function or neoplastic disease, blast injury),

 17. Chronic systemic steroid intake,